 Related literature Our paper contributes to various strands of the literature.
 First, our paper is related to the literature that studies the global financial cycle and imperfect international capital markets (see, e.g., Rey, 2015; Maggiori, 2021, and references therein).
-This literature has shown how international financial markets play a central role in determining exchange-rate dynamics (Gabaix and Maggiori, 2015; Itskhoki and Mukhin, 2021); the allocation of credit to firms (Baskaya, di Giovanni, Kalemli-Ozcan and Ulu, 2017); and systemic debt crises (Morelli, Ottonello and Perez, 2022).
-We contribute to this literature by studying the channels of transmission of fluctuations in the global risk premium and their implications for exchange-rate policy.
+We contribute to this literature by studying the channels of transmission of fluctuations in the global price of risk and their implications for macroeconomic policies.
+In this sense, our work complements two strands of literature.
+One that studies the transmission of the shocks in global capital markets to open economies (see, e.g., Baskaya, di Giovanni, Kalemli-Ozcan and Ulu, 2017; Hassan, Schreger, Schwedeler and Tahoun, 2021; Akinci, Kalemli-Ozcan and Queralto, 2022).
+Another is the closed-economy literature that stresses the relevance of risk premia and agents' risk-bearing propensity in macroeconomic fluctuations (see, e.g., Bernanke, Gertler and Gilchrist, 1999; He and Krishnamurthy, 2013; Kekre and Lenel, 2022).